microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaUserLicenseDetail.md

 Hv-1hQIEDECePA-ellMl0QQrjQe98RFBu9S0sbNUzvQ {class ServicePlanInfo {...
 ```

-This example demonstrates how to retrieve license details for a user from Microsoft Entra ID.
+This example demonstrates how to retrieves license details for a user from Microsoft Entra ID.

 This command retrieves the license details of the user specified through the ObjectId parameter.

 ## PARAMETERS